LBHackney-IT/social-care-architecture/docs/decisions/index.md

 ## Tools

-Architecture decision records [ADR] are generated and maintained using Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).
+ADRs are generated and maintained using Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).
 As each ADR is plain text, they may be added without the tools - however the tools do help maintain consistency.

 ## Records